VictorWesterlund/reflect-client-php/README.md

 ## How to use

-Requires PHP 8.1 or newer, and of course an instance of the [Reflect socket server](https://github.com/VictorWesterlund/reflect/wiki/UNIX-Sockets) running on the same machine.
+Requires PHP 8.1 or newer, and of course a Reflect API endpoint.

 1. **Install with composer**